Challenger claims win in race to lead United Auto Workers

 The statement from Fain’s slate said he leads Curry by 483 votes, greater than the number of challenged ballots that remain.

-The count has been going on since March 1, and Curry has filed a protest alleging election irregularities and campaign financing violations.
+The count has been going on since March 1.
+Curry has filed a protest alleging election irregularities and campaign financing violations.

 “For too long, the UAW has been unwilling to confront management, and as a result we’ve seen nothing but concessions, corruption and plant closures,” Fain said in a statement.
 “While the election was close it is clear that our membership has long wanted to see a more aggressive approach with our employers.”